 It was S. Mamontov who organized Abramtsevo, a so-called.
 “Mammoth Circle”.
 The main task of the “Mammoth Circle” was to maintain and develop the artistic trend in art, known as the “Russian style”.
 In Abramtsevo, Repin, Vasnetsov, Vrubel, Levitan and other eminent artists of Russia lived and worked.
 But also in Abramtsevo S. Mamontov, art workshops were created, where, together with professional artists, the best craftsmen from all sorts of national crafts of immense Russia worked.
 If you are wondering how to make a nesting doll out of a picture, then here is the account of how it really happened.

 Mass production of nesting dolls started by master toy-makers Sergiev Posad, and then nesting doll dolls spread throughout Russia, Ukraine and Belarus.
+There are even dolls found in Mexico.
 And in all national centers of folk crafts, where they made wooden dolls, they had their own artistic features.
 Only the name of the wooden doll, finally called as “nesting doll” remained unchanged.
 Over the past hundred years, the manufacturing technology of “nesting doll” has practically not changed, only paints and varnishes have become different, and the manufacture of wooden blanks is the same as in 1890.

 In-line production is not applicable to nesting doll, everything is done by hand, and even in the production of mass circulations, every nesting doll still signs in its own way.
 As a material for the manufacture of the future “nesting doll family”, linden or birch wood is used.
 A carved workpiece must not have any knots or cracks.
 The master begins with the smallest figure, and then, on an incremental basis, depending on the number of conceived figures.
 And only after careful fitting, and checking the compatibility of all the figures in the composition, the artist enters the work.
 And then the birth is now a national symbol depends on his imagination and, of course, the requirements of the customer.